 Through our community connections services, we match clients and mentors based on criteria such as similar interests, age, professional background, and occupation.
-Although the majority of the matches are catered to improve language skills, these matches also provide an avenue for the participants to build friendships and connections.
+Although the majority of the matches are catered to improve language skills, these matches also provide an avenue for the participants to build connections.
 Mentors support and encourage mentees in their goals, connect them to established Canadians, expose them to different perspectives, and share information on:

 - Canadian workplace culture and occupational practices